If you are planning an off-campus event, make sure to read the Event Checklist / Timeline.

 After receiving your form submission, the Special Events Administrator at McGill will look for an available space that fits your needs.
 For SSMU groups, the fee for booking through Special Events is discounted at $25.00 (applies to weekend bookings as well).
 Please keep in mind that if extra resources are needed (e.g., set-up, security, and/or equipment rentals), additional fees may apply.
 If you have questions regarding booking events with McGill, you can contact them by phone at 514-398-7687 or by email at email@example.com.

-All agreements made through this system must be submitted through the Event Declaration and Insurance Request Form for signature and approval.
+All agreements made through this system must be submitted through the Events & Activities Declaration Form for signature and approval.

 For more information please refer to the Booking with McGill Housing & Conference Services Guide.

 Please note that at the SSMU we cannot guarantee rooms as we act as a middleman in processing bookings and have no authority over McGill-operated spaces.

 If you are a SSMU Service you are allotted eight subsidized hours a week for kiosk and table reservations.
 Please note that this is independent from your subsidized room booking hours.
 If you have reached your hours for the week, tables and the kiosks can be reserved at an hourly cost with a 50% discount.